 You must be providing direct patient care to cardiac patients, are a nurse practitioner, educator, preceptor, manager, or are supervising nursing students caring for this specific patient population.

 Once you take and pass the exam, you can add “CMC” to the end of your credentials.
-However, it’s a certification that must be attached to another certification (like CCRN, PCCN, or CCNS).
+The CMC certification in nursing does not stand alone, however.
+It must be attached to another nursing certification (like CCRN, PCCN, or CCNS).

 For example Jane Doe, BSN RN CCRN CMC